 The Lower Woodward Improvement Program and Paradise Valley were not alone as major activities of the DDA.
-Quicken Loans, Rock Financial, Olympia Development, and Ally Financial continue to lead the area's rebirth in their downtown locations.
-The Dangerous Building Demolition, Campus Martius, and East Riverfront Roads projects continued.
+Programs incentivizing and retaining businesses continue to lead the area's rebirth in their downtown locations.

 OVERVIEW OF THE FINANCIAL STATEMENTS

 This annual report contains two types of financial statements.
 The statements of net position and statements of activities (which are presented on pages 10 and 11) are considered government-wide financial statements.
 The balance sheets and statements of revenue, expenditures, and fund balances for governmental funds (which are presented on pages 12, 13, 15, and 16) are considered fund financial statements.